rolyp/concurrent-slicing/README.md

 # concurrent-slicing

-Agda development accompanying the paper _Causally consistent dynamic slicing_, submitted to CONCUR 2016.
+Agda development accompanying the paper _Causally consistent dynamic slicing_, accepted to CONCUR 2016.
 To typecheck the entire development, compile `ConcurrentSlicing.agda`.
 The module structure is summarised in Appendix A of the paper.